greatkanedo/framework/README.md

 # framework
-This framework is my first framework of OOP.
+The framework is my first framework of OOP.
 It integration illuminate database assembly,Macaw router assembly